Jeromy0515/cloud-skills-sample-golang-app/README.md

 you can test application using `go test` command

-if you use `-v flag` command, you can show all test results
+if you use `-v` option, you can show all test results
 ```
-usage: go test [-v flag]
+usage: go test [-v]

-$ go test -v flag
+$ go test -v
 ```